Windows Backup Error Code 0x8078002a [Fixed]🏅

 2. What is error 0x80780119 on Windows 10 backup?

-When you create a restore point in Windows, the system requires sufficient space on the destination drive to store all the backup files.
-If you do not have enough space, the System Restore is likely to return errors like the 0x80780119 error.
+When you create a System Restore point in Windows, it requires sufficient space on the destination drive to store all the backup files, or you may encounter errors like 0x80780119.

 3. What is the error during System Restore 0x80070780?

-This type of error occurs when a user attempts to access certain files on a computer's local drive or external USB.
-If you encounter this error message, it indicates that you do not have permission to make changes, edit, delete, or duplicate the file.
+This error occurs when a user tries to access files on their local drive or external USB, indicating they don't have permission to edit, delete, or duplicate the file.

 Related Articles